 The Program of All-Inclusive Care for the Elderly is a nationally recognized model of care that integrates Medicare and Medicaid benefits for eligible beneficiaries.
 Under this model, beneficiaries are eligible for a broader array of benefits than is typically available under either Medicaid or Medicare programs and their care is managed by a comprehensive, inter-disciplinary team of clinical professionals working to deliver high-quality and highly coordinated care.
 The blended PACE payment model includes both Medicare and Medicaid financing, and all regularly covered Medicare and Medicaid services are integrated at a community-based site.
 To be eligible for PACE, individuals must be 55 or older, meet the nursing facility level of care criteria, and reside in the proposed PACE service area, which will be limited to District Wards 7 and 8.

 Stages of PACE implementation

 Secure legal authority to operate a PACE program.
 First, the District must have legislative authority for the program.
 Legislation authorizing PACE has been passed by the DC Council and signed by the Mayor.
 The District has also received federal approval on its PACE amendment to the Medicaid State Plan and published draft regulations for the program, which are under revision based on public comments received.
-Revised regulations will be republished later in 2020.
+Revised regulations will be republished in 2021.
 In addition to the development of these policies, DHCF has worked with an actuary to analyze historic data and develop a Medicaid payment rate for PACE that meets federal Medicaid standards for actuarially sound payment rates.